 - 1 lb raw peeled, deveined medium to large shrimp

 - 2-ingredient barbecue sauce or your favorite BBQ sauce

 - Preheat the oven to 425 degrees.
 (If your oven has a convection setting, use it for added crispiness.)

 - Prepare your pan by lining it with parchment paper, placing a baking rack on top, and greasing the baking rack so the bacon does not stick.

 - Cut the bacon slices into thirds.

-- Wrap each piece of shrimp with one third slice of bacon.
+- Wrap each piece of shrimp with one-third slice of bacon.

-- Line the baking rack with all of the prepared skewers.
+- Thread five pieces on each skewer.
+Line the baking rack with all of the prepared skewers.